The official blog of the Lung Institute.

 What were Thomas’ favorite activities before the COPD diagnosis?

 Like many of our patients, Thomas loved his hobbies and activities.
 He enjoyed building things around his home and doing strenuous labor in the garden.
 He never thought about his physical abilities before he had COPD.
 His favorite activity, however, was ballroom dancing.
-In fact, Thomas and his dancing partner competed in exhibitions in New York, colleges and many other places.
-Thomas even travelled to Buenos Aires, Argentina, to learn more about ballroom dancing and to perfect his techniques with the great Argentine ballroom dancers.
+In fact, Thomas and his dancing partner competed in exhibitions in New York, and at colleges and many other places.
+Thomas even traveled to Buenos Aires, Argentina, to learn more about ballroom dancing and to perfect his techniques with the great Argentine ballroom dancers.
 When Thomas wanted to have a good time, he went ballroom dancing.
-Thomas could be found dancing four or more nights a week, especially on Sundays until the places he went dancing closed for the night.
+Thomas could be found dancing four or more nights a week, especially on Sundays until the places closed for the night.
 He could dance six or more dances back to back with no problem at all.

 What was Thomas’ life like with COPD and emphysema before treatment?